 Planned Activities The Microenterprise Technical Assistance Project administered by Project Vida Community Development Corporation (PVCDC) will collaborate with ACCION Texas to provide technical assistance to those that are either classified as a Microenterprise or are in the process of developing a Microenterprise, to improve their business skills and access to capital.
-PVCDC will oversee education and outreach activities and, will provide a list of community resources for Ioan assistance.
-Education activities include: How to Expand an Existing Business How to Start a New Business Marketing and Sales Development Advertising and Promotion Development Business Research and Planning General Business Management Capital Formation and Business Loans Capital Formation and Business Loans Computerization for a Microenterprise 20 Project Name CDBG Program Administration Target Area Citywide Goals Supported CDBG Program Administration Needs Addressed CDBG Program Administration Funding CDBG: \$1,199,635 Description This project will fund program management and coordination activities for the CDBG.
-Target Date 8/31/2021 Estimate the number N/A and type of families that will benefit from the proposed activities N/A Location Description Community and Human Development, 801 Texas Avenue (City 3), El Paso TX 79901 Planned Activities This project will fund program management and coordination activities for CDBG.
+PVCDC will oversee education and outreach activities and, will provide a list of community resources for loan assistance.
+Education activities include: How to Expand an Existing Business How to Start a New Business Marketing and Sales Development Advertising and Promotion Development Business Research and Planning General Business Management Capital Formation and Business Loans

+Computerization for a Microenterprise

+20 Project Name CDBG Program Administration

+Target Area Citywide

+Goals Supported CDBG Program Administration

+Needs Addressed CDBG Program Administration

+Funding CDBG: \$1,199,635

+Description This project will fund program management and coordination activities for the CDBG.

+Target Date 8/31/2021

+Estimate the number and type of families that will benefit from the proposed activities N/A

+Location Description Community and Human Development, 801 Texas Avenue (City 3), El Paso TX 79901

+Planned Activities This project will fund program management and coordination activities for CDBG.

 Project Name Continuum of Care Planning and Administration

 21 Target Area Citywide Goals Supported Continuum Planning and Administration Needs Addressed Continuum of Care Planning and Administration Funding CDBG: \$52,800 Description This project will fund program management and coordination for Continuum of Care planning activities.
-Target Date 8/31/2021 Estimate the number and type of families that will benefit from the proposed activities N/A Location Description El Paso Coalition for the Homeless, 6044 G El Paso TX 79905 El Paso Coalition for the Homeless, 6044 Gateway Blvd.
-East, Suite 211, El Paso TX 79905 Planned Activities Through this activity, the El Paso Coalition for the Homeless will provi support to homeless service providers.
-22 Project Name HOME Program Administration HOME Program Administration Target Area Citywide Goals Supported HOME Program Administration Needs Addressed HOME Program Administration Funding CDBG: \$97,097 HOME: \$440,313 Description This project will provide program management and coordination activities for housing activities funded through HOME EN, HOME PI and CDBG-RLF.
+Target Date 8/31/2021 Estimate the number and type of families that will benefit from the proposed activities N/A Location Description El Paso Coalition for the Homeless, 6044 Gateway Blvd.
+East, Suite 211, El Paso TX 79905 Planned Activities Through this activity, the El Paso Coalition for the Homeless will provide support to homeless service providers.
+22 Project Name HOME Program Administration Target Area Citywide Goals Supported HOME Program Administration Needs Addressed HOME Program Administration Funding CDBG: \$97,097 HOME: \$440,313 Description This project will provide program management and coordination activities for housing activities funded through HOME EN, HOME PI and CDBG-RLF.
 Target Date 8/31/2021 Estimate the number and type of families that will benefit from the proposed activities N/A Location Description Community and Human Development, 801 Texas Avenue (City 3), El Paso TX 79901

-Planned Activities This project will provide program management and coordination

-activities for HOME EN, HOME PI and CDBG RLF housing activities.
+Planned Activities This project will provide program management and coordination activities for HOME EN, HOME PI and CDBG RLF housing activities.

 23 Project Name HOPWA City Administration

 Target Area Citywide

 Goals Supported HOPWA Program Administration

 Needs Addressed HOPWA Program Administration

-Funding HOPWA: \$18,812 HOPWA: \$18,812
+Funding HOPWA: \$18,812

-DescriptionThis project will provide program management and coordinationHOPWA Program.
+Description This project will provide program management and coordination for the HOPWA Program.

-Target Date8/31/2021Estimate the numberN/A 8/31/2021
+Target Date 8/31/2021

-N/A

-and type of families

-that will benefit from
+Estimate the number and type of families that will benefit from the proposed activities N/A

-the proposed

-activities

 Location Description Community and Human Development, 801 Texas Avenue (City 3), El Paso TX 79901

 Planned Activities This project will provide program management and coordination for the HOPWA Program.